Research

 Working Papers

-Recent Presentations: 2024 DARE Seminar Series (Colorado State); 2024 Annual SEEDS Conference (Georgia Tech); Midwest International Economic Development Conference (University of Chicago); Seminario MAP (Online); Pacific Conference for Development Economics (PacDev) 2024 (Stanford King Center on Global Development); Agricutural and Applied Economics Association (AAEA) Annual Meetings 2023; Development Lunch Fall 2023 (Department of AFRE & Economics, Michigan State University)
+Presented at: 2024 DARE Seminar Series (Colorado State); 2024 Annual SEEDS Conference (Georgia Tech); Midwest International Economic Development Conference (University of Chicago); Seminario MAP (Online); Pacific Conference for Development Economics (PacDev) 2024 (Stanford King Center on Global Development); Agricutural and Applied Economics Association (AAEA) Annual Meetings 2023; Development Lunch Fall 2023 (Department of AFRE & Economics, Michigan State University)

 Draft